-The Ceylon Evangelical Lutheran Church (CELC) exists to share the Gospel of Jesus Christ in Sri Lanka, and the love of Jesus Christ through educational and social programmes, according to our resources and abilities.
+The Ceylon Evangelical Lutheran Church (CELC) is the only Lutheran Church in Sri Lanka.
+We are a small Church, but we are here to share the Gospel of Jesus Christ in Sri Lanka, and the love of Jesus Christ through educational and social programmes, according to our resources and abilities.

 Biblical and Confessional

 The CELC is the confessional Lutheran Synod in Sri Lanka.
 We are a Bible believing Church.
 We confess our faith according to the Lutheran confessions of the 16th century, which are contained in the Book of Concord, because they fully agree with the doctrine of Scripture.
 As a Church, we are always striving to grow in our knowledge and understanding of both Scripture and the Lutheran confessions, to conform all our practices to the true doctrine.

 CELC works closely in fellowship with The Lutheran Church–Missouri Synod.